The Right Outlook: How Finding Your Purpose Can Improve Your Life

 Quick, can you sum up your life purpose in one phrase?

 If you can, research suggests that you could be living up to seven good years longer.
-People who know why they wake up in the morning, what their life purpose is, live longer, better lives.
+Research shows that people who know their life purpose and why they wake up in the morning live longer, better lives.

 Dr. Robert Butler and his collaborators led an NIH-funded study that looked at the correlation between having a sense of purpose and longevity.
 His 11-year study followed healthy people between the ages of 65 and 92, and showed that those who expressed having clear goals or purpose lived longer and lived better than those who did not.
 This is because individuals who understand what brings them joy and happiness tend to have what we like to call the Right Outlook.
 They are engulfed in activities and communities that allow them to immerse themselves in a rewarding and gratifying environment.